1. You have a right to have an advocate:

 When you make a complaint, you should first tell the staff at the NDIS.
 They then should listen to your complaint and decide what to do next.

-If you don’t agree with how they respond to your complaint, you can then go to a place called the AAT.
+If you don’t agree with the changes or review of your complaint, you can then go to a place called the AAT.
 The government has given the AAT the authority to make a final decision about your complaint.

-If you want to make a complaint about anything to do with the NDIS, you should ask an advocate to help you.
+If you want to make a complaint about anything to do with the NDIS, you should ask an advocate for advice or help.

 3. You have a right to expect people to do what they say they’ll do